earthstar-project/earthstar/README.md

 * sigils
     * author: `'@' + baseXX(pubkey)
     * signature: `baseXX(sig)`
-    * pointer to a key: ?
+    * pointer to a path: ?
-    * pointer to a specific key version: `hash(message)`?
+    * pointer to a specific path version: `hash(message)`?
     * blobs are not used in this system.
-Put your blobs under the key `blobs/xxxx` or something.
+Put your blobs under the path `blobs/xxxx` or something.

 ### Signatures
-Item hashes are used within signatures and to link to specific versions of an item.
+Document hashes are used within signatures and to link to specific versions of a doc.

-There's a simple canonical way to hash an item: mostly you just concat all the fields in a predefined order:
+There's a simple canonical way to hash a doc: mostly you just concat all the fields in a predefined order:
 ```
     sha256([
-        item.schema,
+        doc.schema,
-        item.workspace,
+        doc.workspace,
-        item.key,
+        doc.path,
-        sha256(item.value),
+        sha256(doc.value),
-        '' + item.timestamp,
+        '' + doc.timestamp,
-        item.author,
+        doc.author,
     ].join('\n')).hexDigest();
 ```
 None of those fields are allowed to contain newlines (except value, which is hashed for that reason) so newlines are safe to use as a delimiter.

-To sign a item, you sign its hash with the author's secret key.
+To sign a doc, you sign its hash with the author's secret key.

-Note that items only ever have to get transformed INTO this representation just before hashing -- we never need to convert from this representation BACK into a real item.
+Note that docs only ever have to get transformed INTO this representation just before hashing -- we never need to convert from this representation BACK into a real doc.

-There is no canonical "feed encoding" - only the canonical way to hash an item, above.
-Databases and network code can represent the item in any way they want.
+There is no canonical "feed encoding" - only the canonical way to hash an doc, above.
+Databases and network code can represent the doc in any way they want.

 The hash and signature specification may change as the schema evolves beyond `es.1`.
 For example there may be another schema `ssb.1` which wraps and embeds SSB messages and knows how to validate their signatures.

-### To validate incoming items:
+### To validate incoming docs:
 * check all the fields exist, have correct data types and no `\n`
 * check signature
-* check valid key string (no `\n`, etc)
+* check valid path string (no `\n`, etc)
-* check write permission of key by author
+* check write permission of path by author
 * timestamp must be not too far in the future (10 minutes?)
-    * skip individual items when timestamp is in the future
+    * skip individual docs when timestamp is in the future
-    * maybe next time we sync that item will be allowed by then
+    * maybe next time we sync that doc will be allowed by then

 ### To ingest to database:
-* compare to existing newest item for the same key
+* compare to existing newest doc for the same path
 * check if it's newer by timestamp
 * if older, ignore it
 * if timestamps are equal, keep the one with lowest signature to break ties
-* replace old value from same author, same key
+* replace old value from same author, same path
-* keep one old value from each different author in a key
+* keep one old value from each different author in a path
-    * (to help revert vandalism of publicly writable keys)
+    * (to help revert vandalism of publicly writable paths)
 ```
-INSERT OR REPLACE INTO items
+INSERT OR REPLACE INTO docs
-WHERE key=:key
+WHERE path=:path
 AND author=:author
 ```

-Read a key:
+Read a path:
 ```
-SELECT * FROM items
+SELECT * FROM docs
-WHERE key=:key
+WHERE path=:path
 ORDER BY timestamp DESC, signature ASC
 LIMIT 1
 ```
 * return undefined if not found

-### Write a (key, value):
+### Write a document:
 * remember we're using microseconds, Date.now()*1000
-* set timestamp to `max(now, key's highest existing timestamp + 1)` so we are the winner
+* set timestamp to `max(now, path's highest existing timestamp + 1)` so we are the winner
 * sign
 * ingest
 * TODO: consider using same timestamp to indicate batch writes (transactions)

-When the app wants to delete a key:
+When the app wants to delete a path:
 * write it the usual way using `"null"` as the value
 * this acts as a tombstone
 * this tombstone value may be app-dependent, it's not part of the core Earthstar spec (TODO?)